Home workouts may boost strength and quality of life for seniors battling cancer

 Summary

-This study looks at whether a one-year, home-based exercise program can help older adults (60+) who are undergoing cancer treatment.
-Participants will be randomly assigned to either the exercise program or usual care.
-Researchers will measure walking speed, balance, muscle strength, and quality of life to see if exercise helps them stay independent and feel better during treatment.
+This study looks at whether a one-year, home-based exercise program can help people aged 60 and older who are undergoing cancer treatment.
+Participants will be split into two groups: one doing guided exercises at home, and the other receiving usual care.
+Researchers will measure walking speed, balance, muscle strength, and quality of life to see if exercise helps them stay independent and feel better.

 Get updates